TonyLB/maketheworld/packages/mtw-utilities/ts/graphStorage/README.md

 Likewise when an edge is removed.
 If these additions or deletions change the set of direct connections (i.e., no similar edge exists with a different context) then the GraphNodeCache must have its invalidated property set to the current EpochTime.

 ---

+### Filter and Restrict

+---

+The Graph class utility provides two ways to select a sub-graph from an existing graph:
+- The **filter** method views the entire graph simultaneously, selecting nodes or edges based upon their individual qualities.
+So you could filter for a sub-graph including only certain nodes (and only the edges between them).
+But you could not effectively filter for only nodes that exist in certain relationships to each other.
+- The **restrict** method is more computationally expensive per node, but selects nodes and edges using a graph-walk algorithm.
+So you can restrict a sub-graph to contain only elements that can be reached from a certain set of root nodes by following edges of a specific context ... and edges later in the graph that have that context (but cannot be reached exclusively through such edges) would be excluded:  They would match a filter condition, but are not in the right relationship with other items in the graph to succeed in a restrict condition.

+---